jonascarpay/apecs/examples/Shmup.md

 `Particle -> Either Particle (Not (Particle, Kinetic))`.

 As in most Haskell libraries, where tuples represent conjunction, `Either` represents a disjunction.
-In the case of apecs, the component `(a,b)` represents the presence of both `a` and `b`, whereas `Either a b` represents the presence of at least one of `a` or `b` (with `b` having precedence when reading).
+In the case of apecs, the Component `(a,b)` represents the presence of both `a` and `b`, whereas `Either a b` represents the presence of at least one of `a` or `b` (with `b` having precedence when reading).

 `Not :: Not c` can be used to delete something, just like `Nothing ::
 Maybe c`.
-It can also occur on the left-hand side, where an entity has a component `(a, Not b)` if it has an `a`, but no `b`.
+It can also occur on the left-hand side, where an Entity has a Component `(a, Not b)` if it has an `a`, but no `b`.
 We will see this behaviour later.

 Combined, `Either a (Not b)` will either write `a`, or delete `b`.